farhanmustar/debian-config/README.md

 virsh is cli for virtual machine config.

 ## SSH Key and SSH Agent
+NOTE: Pop OS use seahorse to manage password and keys.
+Can generate directly from seahorse.

 Gen rsa key.
 Public key will be placed together with suffix .pub.
 ```bash